 - Situation 1: You buy the Part D vaccine at the pharmacy and you get your vaccine at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your copayment for the vaccine and the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.

-Situation 2: You get the Part D vaccination at your doctor's office.
+Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your copayment for the vaccine and the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccination, you will pay for the entire cost of the vaccine and its administration.